Dr. Michael D. Preston is seeking an MSc student to study in the fields of Microbial Ecology, Soil Science, and

 • B.Sc. in Biology, Environmental Science, Soil Science, Ecology or related fields;

-• Ability to work in the field for extended periods;
+• Ability to work in the laboratory and greenhouse for extended periods;

 • Excellent written and verbal communication skills;